Geodesics, bigeodesics, and coalescence in first passage percolation in general dimension

 Note that $\theta$--rays passing through different $H_{\theta_0,s}$--entry points cannot be assumed disjoint up to those entry points, due to the possibilities of temporary touching and branching.

-If all halfspace $\theta$--rays from $H_{\theta_0,0}^-$ coalesce a.s., their $H_{\theta_0,s}$--crossing density must approach 0 as $s\to\infty$.
-The converse is true for $d=2$, but for $d\geq3$ the $H_{\theta_0,s}$--crossing density approaching 0 does not in itself guarantee coalescence of all the $\theta$--rays.
-We can make equivalence classes of halfspace $\theta$--rays from $H_{\theta_0,0}^-$ by writing $\Gamma\sim\tilde\Gamma$ if $\Gamma,\tilde\Gamma$ eventually coalesce; the $H_{\theta_0,s}$--crossing density will approach 0 if the number of equivalence classes is finite, but it is not clear that the converse holds.
-One could also ask about the existence of finite equivalence classes; if they exist with positive probability then their starting points must have a positive density near $H_{\theta_0,0}$, but again the possibility of temporary touching means such a positive density is not immediately ruled out by bundling.
+If all halfspace $\theta$--rays from $H_{\theta_0,0}^-$ coalesce a.s., then bundling must occur.
+The converse is true for $d=2$, but for $d\geq3$ bundling does not in itself guarantee coalescence of all the $\theta$--rays.
+We can make equivalence classes of halfspace $\theta$--rays from $H_{\theta_0,0}^-$ by writing $\Gamma\sim\tilde\Gamma$ if $\Gamma,\tilde\Gamma$ eventually coalesce; bundling must occur if the number of equivalence classes is finite, but it is not clear that the converse holds.
+One could also ask about the existence of finite equivalence classes; if they exist with positive probability then their starting points must have a positive density near $H_{\theta_0,0}$, but again the possibility of temporary touching means such a positive density of starting points is not immediately ruled out by bundling.
 In general it is reasonable to view bundling as a weaker surrogate for coalescence, but as we will see, it is sufficient for proving the absence of bigeodesics.
 We will show that bundling occurs in general dimension, with a rate bound that is optimal up to subpolynomial factors.